mathsman5133/donationbot/README.md

 # Donation Tracker

-Donation.
-Tracker is the ultimate tool for managing donations and activity across your Clash of Clans clan or family.
+Donation Tracker is the ultimate tool for managing donations and activity across your Clash of Clans clan or family.

 As this is an educational repo, throughout this README I will attempt to explain *how* things work, as well as issues I may have faced, *why* I do something how I do it, referring to applicable sections of the code where relevant.